Table of Contents

 Acquired Cardiac Pathologies and the Chest X-ray

-Systemic hypertension can result in left ventricular hypertrophy which can manifest as an enlarged cardiac silhouette with downward and lateral displacement of the cardiac apex.
+Systemic hypertension can result in left ventricular hypertrophy which can manifest as an enlarged cardiac silhouette with a downward and lateral displacement of the cardiac apex.

-Acquired aortic stenosis usually results in an image that is similar to systemic hypertension, but can also present with a radiograph suggestive of congestive heart failure.
+Acquired aortic stenosis usually results in an image that is similar to systemic hypertension, but can also present a radiograph suggestive of congestive heart failure.